RutledgePaulV/kube-api/readme.md

 ## What

 A set of Clojure libraries for interacting with Kubernetes from a Clojure application / repl.
-Composed of a core kubernetes client + some higher level constructs built on top of the client (usually with some added dependencies).
+Composed of a core kubernetes client + various modules offering higher level constructs (usually with some added dependencies).

 ## Why

-Some Clojure Kubernetes libraries already exist, but they're not very comprehensive.
-I want something robust enough that I can write production cluster operators in Clojure.
-The fabric8 client for java is robust and comprehensive but it's somewhat painful to use from Clojure and any attempts to layer over it would likely result in something similar to amazonica, and anyone who has used cognitect's aws-api knows how much nicer it is to have a data driven API.
+Some Clojure Kubernetes libraries already exist, but they're not comprehensive.
+I want something robust enough that I can write production cluster integrations (controllers, operators, etc) in Clojure.
+I really enjoy the data orientation that you find in other Clojure libraries like cognitect's aws-api and have tried to provide the same here.

+The [fabric8.io kubernetes client](https://github.com/fabric8io/kubernetes-client) for java is robust and comprehensive but it's rather painful to use from Clojure due to its focus on OOP ergonomics.
+That said, the fabric8 implementation has been my primary reference for implementing hairy IO.

 ## Modules